 How do I modify a class pass/fail?

 If you meet the prerequisites for the course but the section you wish to join is full, please add yourself to the electronic waitlist via Wolverine Access.
 The department makes every attempt to accommodate these waitlists and place students in sections that work for them, but you should always have a back-up plan.
 You should attend the first day of classes to determine whether or not there will be space for you in the class.
 Some waitlists are not cleared until after the first day of classes, please be patient!
-You can always ask the EECS Undergraduate Advising Office about the status of a full section or waitlist.

 When a waitlist is cleared, you will receive an e-mail letting you know that you can register.
 Then use Wolverine Access to add the course to your schedule (note: you will need to drop from the waitlist first).